KDS practice key elements

 KDS practice tries to keep the body relaxed and in constant readiness to perform any kind of technique fluidly and effectively.
 Muscle usage should be effective without energy loss from unnecessary tension, static or fixed muscles.
 Optimal body condition is when we manage to keep the body relaxed while the muscle work is performed freely without unnecessary tension.

-In KDS you train how to control and keep the attacker in a safe radius with controlling the distance.
-The right technique in defense and attack situations also requires a proper assessment of the distance.
+In KDS you train how to control and keep the attacker in a safe radius by controlling the distance.
+The right technique in defence and attack situations also requires a proper assessment of the distance.

-In KDS you train how to optimize muscle work and use your body more effectively.
+In KDS you train how to optimise muscle work and use your body more effectively.
 A relaxed muscle can work efficiently without losing mobility or quickness giving focus to offensive and defensive techniques.